mdterrenal/SimpleTodo/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+I didn't face any challenges at all while creating this app; it was quite enjoyable to make!

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright 2020 Maria Terrenal

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.